mjpost/naacl15-handbook/README.md

 Publications chairs should ensure the following:

-- If at all possible, convince the pub chairs **not** to use START's "ScheduleMaker" tool.
+- If at all possible, convince the PC chairs **not** to use START's "ScheduleMaker" tool.
 This is a complicated Excel front-end setup that generates the "order" file, which is already fairly simple to edit.
 They should just edit the order file directly.
 It is much